industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 ## Install and configure OPC UA configurator and application

 When previous steps are completed and KPI is calculated, OPC UA needs to be configured.
-This is done in IE Management, in Data Connections.
+This is done in IE Management -> Data Connections.

 ![OPCUAStatus.png](graphics/OPCUAStatus.png)

-Open "Data Source" tab and add 2 sources, SIMATIC S7 connector and new custom data source with KPI values.
+First, configure data source connection under "Data Source" tab.
+Insert SIMATIC S7 connector and new custom data source with KPI values.
 When you finish, you must either click **Deploy** or click **Add Data Source** icon to reflect the changes on the corresponding data points.

 ![OPCUAEditDataSource.png](graphics/OPCUAEditDataSource.png)